beninato8/ctfs/pactf/round-1/pactf-write-up-round-1.md

     <summary><strong>Solution</strong>:</summary>

     This one isn't too hard, it just involves guessing a password.
-The hint tells us it is a [simple password](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords), so if we try some of these out we get the password, and the text file inside has the flag
+The hint tells us it is a [simple password](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords), so if we try some of these out we get the password, and the text file inside gives us the flag.

     </details>